Laura10101/Volanto.launchpad/TESTING.md

 ### Unfixed Bugs

-The current bugs have not yet been fixed:
+I opted not to resolve the following bug:

-- The index.html page contains a validation error: "Section lacks header for h2-h6"
+- The index.html page contains a validation error: "Section lacks header for h2-h6".